Will I need a visa?

 you will not have any special advantages, except that you won't have to

 leave the country every 3 months (see below).
+Exchange students shall apply for a student visa beforehand.

 Which documents will I need upon entry?